This advice is for children and young people under 18.

 Diarrhoea is also a sign of COVID-19.
 But it is not a very common symptom.

 If your child has a breathing condition that has become worse

 If your child’s breathing becomes worse, phone your GP.

 A small number of children who have COVID-19 have needed hospital treatment for a condition called paediatric inflammatory multisystem syndrome (PIMS).
 This is also known as multisystem inflammatory syndrome (MIS-C).

 PIMS is a life-threatening disorder caused by an unusual response to an infection by your body's immune system.
-It is similar to Kawasaki disease or toxic shock syndrome and is very rare.
+It is very rare.

 Symptoms of PIMS include:

 - high temperature or fever (38 degrees Celsius or higher)